Zuccabar

 Zuccabar (or Zucchabar) was an ancient town in the Roman province of Mauretania Caesariensis.
 It is located in present-day Miliana, Algeria.

 History

 Zuccabar was constituted as a Roman colony (Colonia Iulia Augusta Zucchabar) under the Emperor Augustus.

-Indeed, actual Miliana corresponds to the town of Punic origin known in Roman times as "Zucchabar" (or even "Succhabar").
+Actual Miliana corresponds to the town of Punic origin known in Roman times as "Zucchabar" (or even "Succhabar").
 Under Augustus, it was given the rank of colonia and was thus referred to as Colonia Iulia Augusta Zucchabar.
 The Greek form of the name used by the geographer Ptolemy was Ζουχάββαρι (Zuchabbari).
 Pliny the Elder calls it "the colony of Augusta, also called Succabar", and Ammianus Marcellinus gives it the name Sugabarri or (in adjectival form) Sugabarritanum.

 Zuccabar belonged to the Roman province of Mauretania Caesariensis and was located 70 km south of the capital Caesarea, with a population of nearly 5,000 inhabitants (mostly romanised berbers).

 Zucchabar became a Christian episcopal see in the fourth century.
 The names of two of its Catholic bishops and one Donatist are recorded: